-After selecting a body part, the user would see two tabs: RISK and ANATOMY, addressing the needs of the techs and the business leaders, respectively.
+After selecting a body part, the user sees two tabs: RISK and ANATOMY, addressing the needs of the techs and the business leaders, respectively.

-Had I had access to the original stakeholders, I would have conducted usability testing to evaluate the information architecture and navigation and ensure it met the needs of the business.
+The original print-based deliverable was well received by the HSE team leader and team leads.
+Unfortunately, the contract ended before it could be evaluated.
+Had I been able, I would have conducted usability testing to evaluate the content and ensure it met the needs of the techs and the business.

-This project gave me a chance to apply the UX process to an independent project and tackle re-purposing content from print to digital.
+This project gave me a chance to apply the UX process to tackle re-purposing content from print to digital.